What is DevOps?

 * Digital = leading-edge technology devised using Mobile + Cloud + Internet + Analytics, etc..

 * Transformation = Reinventing business models, customer experience and interaction through continuous improvisation

 * DevOps + Digital Transformation = Quicker software delivery for superior customer experience.

 Hand in glove for developing new customer experiences

-Digital Transformation aims to provide a superior customer experience through use of technology in place of manual processes.
+Digital Transformation aims to provide a superior customer experience through the use of technology in place of manual processes.
 DevOps facilitates quick replacement of manual processes with digital processes through continuous improved coding and tech development.
 Most importantly, DevOps helps develop clean code, which is a prerequisite for digital transformation.

 Speedy Software Delivery for Dynamic Customer Preferences